 When it comes to planning your estate, one of the more interesting insurance policies that can be used is second to die.
-If you don’t have any idea on how second-to-die policy works and who should think about purchasing such policy, then this article will guide you through.
+If you don’t know how a second-to-die policy works and who should consider purchasing it, this article will guide you.

 What is a Second to Die Life Insurance Policy?

 Sometimes called joint survivorship life insurance, dual life or survivor insurance, this is a policy that usually covers two married people, although there are exceptions, and provides benefits to the heirs only after the second or surviving spouse passes away.

 Sound hard?
 Let’s make it easy for you to understand…